-If Capps lock is pressed on the hardware keyboard, it is also true for the virtual keyboard.
+If CAPS lock is pressed on the hardware keyboard for the Shift key, this also applies to the virtual keyboard.
 In this case you cannot enter numbers via the automatic keyboard.

-If the Num key on the hardware keyboard is pressed in order to switch of the number pad, the number pad on the virtual keyboard also does not work.
+If you press key Num on the hardware keyboard in order to switch off the number pad, the number pad on the virtual keyboard is also turned off.